Ukraine president ready for talks if pro-Russia rebels lay down arms

 Taruta, one of the country’s richest men, was brought in by Kiev to try to keep the eastern regions within Ukraine soon after Poroshenko’s predecessor was ousted following months of protests and fled to Russia in February.

-The meeting with Taruta was Poroshenko’s latest attempt to win backing for peace proposals he announced on taking office but without offering details.
+The meeting with Taruta was Poroshenko’s latest attempt to win backing for peace proposals he announced upon taking office but without offering details.

 He has also said that before making any foreign trips as president, he will visit the Donbass coal-mining area, where Donetsk is the main city.
 A political source in Kiev confirmed plans were under way for a visit and it was likely to be to Donetsk.